-It is important for you to understand that an agency adoption and a private adoption are very different.
-They both result in your rights as the biological parent being ended and with the child being adopted, but they way they get to this result is very different.
+An agency adoption and a private adoption are very different as explained below.
+They both result in your rights as the biological parent being ended and with the child being adopted, but the way they get to this result is very different.

 Agency and Private Adoption: Introduction

 All adoptions are either an agency or private adoption and your selection will be critical in determining how the adoption proceeds, how your options and rights are addressed, and how you and your child adjust to the adoption process.

 An agency child adoption occurs when the placement is arranged through a licensed child adoption agency, like Adoption Services.
 Each licensed adoption agency has been carefully and fully investigated and monitored to make sure that it offers a full range of professional services to you and that is carefully screens and evaluates every adopting family and their home to assure a safe and loving placement for your child.

 A private child adoption, as opposed to an agency adoption discussed above, occurs when the placement of the child is arranged through a private individual, often an attorney, physician, friend, or adoption facilitator.